passportxyz/passport-docs/pages/model-based-detection/tutorials/double-verification.md

 ```

 That's it!
-All the logic required to check the user's Ethereum activity score has been defined in your app.
+All the logic required to check the user's ETH activity score has been defined in your app.
 All that is left to do is to call these functions from the app UI.

 The following code adds some conditional logic to the UI.
 The Ethereum activity has to be checked first.
 If the Ethereum activity score exceeds the threshold the app displays a success message.
 If the score is below the threshold it prompts the user to check their Passport score using the Passport API.
 If neither are successful, it displays a failure message.